Top tips for managing sickness absence in SMEs

 - Monitor the impact on other employees.
 When an individual is off sick, particularly when the absence is for a long period, or a fairly regular occurrence, other employees can end up picking up the slack, which can in turn affect their own health and wellbeing.
 Ensure that managers monitor the impact of sickness absence on other team members, and take action to ensure that no one feels overloaded or underappreciated.

 - Offer an Employee Assistance Programme (EAP).
 EAPs give confidential information, support and counselling to employees on a whole range of issues, encompassing work and personal life.
 Costing as little as £15 per employee per year (XpertHR), they are far cheaper than even a single day of sickness absence.

 - Provide wellbeing training.
 Managers and workers alike can benefit hugely from training on how to cope with mental health problems and other wellbeing issues, all of which can have a significant impact on absence levels.

-Though sickness absence can’t be eradicated, its impact can be minimised through robust procedures, good communication, and thoughtful training.
-For advice on managing sickness absence in your organisation, call The HR Dept on 0345 634 9154.
+Though having employees take time off work with sickness can’t be eradicated, its impact to your business can be minimised through robust procedures, good communication, and thoughtful training.
+For advice on managing sickness absence effectively in your organisation, call The HR Dept on 0345 634 9154.